Where to Start with Your Solar

 Solar Victoria administers the Victorian Government’s Solar Homes Program.
 There are a wide variety of incentives available for solar and battery installations.
 Generally, the rebates help you recover up to half of the cost of the system, up to a set value defined by Solar Victoria.

-– The Solar Rebate is less for most customers, but is also available to renters.
+– The Solar Rebate is also available to renters.

 – The new Solar for Businesses is higher than the standard Solar Rebate for residential customers.